GEM-benchmark/NL-Augmenter/transformations/man_ify/README.md

 1. get word2vec working - done
 2. figure out SVO break down of sentences - close
 3. potentially - figure out gender of the SVO (using french dictionary)
-4. mash it into the transformation
+4. mash it into the transformation in the expected format

+1. set up test.json
+2. write the readme properly

 ## What type of a transformation is this?